perlDreamer/WebService-Shippo/README.md

 You can sign-up for an account at https://goshippo.com/.

-While Shippo offer official API clients for a bevy of major languages, the venerable Perl is not among them.
+While Shippo do offer official API clients for a bevy of major languages, the venerable Perl is not among them.
 This client is a community offering that attempts to fill that void.

 ###PRE-RELEASE SOFTWARE